This post may contain affiliate links which won’t change your price but will share some commission.

 - Red pepper flakes: Instead of Spanish paprika, I used red pepper flakes as they're much more easily available.
 Red pepper flakes add a little colour and heat.
 Feel free to add more to turn the spice level up a notch!

 How to Make

 - Cut & sear the meat.
 Firstly, cut pork into 2-inch chunks.
 Season with salt and pepper, and then set your Instant Pot to the saute function.
 Place oil in the bottom of the pot.
 Sear the meat in batches to brown it.
 When your carnitas meat has seared, remove it from the instant pot.

 2. Rinse, load & cook.
-Secondly, add water to the bottom of the pot and scrape off any browned bits.
+Secondly, add 1 cup of water or chicken broth to the bottom of the pot and scrape off any browned bits.
 Return meat to the pot, and then add the remaining ingredients and orange and lime rinds.
 Seal and cook for 45 minutes, then natural pressure release for 15 minutes.

 3. Make the escabeche: While the meat cooks, prepare the escabeche by bringing the vinegar, bay leaf, cloves, sugar, salt, peppercorns, oregano, cumin, garlic, and red pepper flakes to a boil just until the sugar and salt are dissolved.
 Turn off heat and stir in onions to coat.
 Let sit, stirring a few times, until ready to serve.
 This can be made in advance and kept in the fridge for up to 1 week.

 4. Shred & Broil.
 When the meat is done, shred the carnitas and then spread on a baking sheet.
 Broil until crispy.
 Toss, then broil again.